zhquake/gitBlog/README.md

 gitBlog
 =======

-A blog based on git pages
+A blog based on gh-pages